24/7 call for a free consultation 212-300-5196

 The First 72 Hours – What Federal Contact Actually Means

 Look, here’s the deal.
-When Homeland Security Investigations (HSI), U.S. Customs and Border Protection, or IRS Criminal Investigation shows up, your in a narrow window where everything you say and do matters.
-Most business owners think cooperating immediantly proves they got nothing to hide.
+When Homeland Security Investigations (HSI), U.S. Customs and Border Protection, or IRS Criminal Investigation shows up, you’re in a narrow window where everything you say and do matters.
+Most business owners think cooperating immediately proves they have nothing to hide.

-The evidence they already have shows a pattern—misclassified goods, undervalued invoices, exports without proper licenses.
-They wouldn’t be at you’re door if they didn’t think they had a case.
+The evidence they already have shows a pattern: misclassified goods, undervalued invoices, and exports without proper licenses.
+They wouldn’t be at your door if they didn’t think they had a case.
 The question ain’t whether you did something wrong.
-The question is wether its a civil violation you can fix with money or a criminal case that destroys everything.
+The question is whether it’s a civil violation you can fix with money or a criminal case that destroys everything.

 Federal agents investigating import/export violations typically come from one of these agencies: